-I just got back from a Budapest, where I participated in a summer school on graph limits, groups, and stochastic processes.
+I just got back from Budapest, where I participated in a summer school on graph limits, groups, and stochastic processes.
 The school was enriching and contained good lectures from good speakers.
 I might even get to write about the mathematical content one day, if I ever actually understand what really went on there.

 But today I’d like to share something else.
 I had a good bit of free time to roam around Budapest, during which I managed to snap some photos with my Incredible Super High-Res Powerhouse Vorpal Camera of the Zodiac (aka a 6 megapixel smartphone camera).
 Now presenting at a gallery near you: